 Similarly, the full imparfait conjugation for devenir (to become) is:

-There.
-You’re well on your way to smoothly forming the imparfait.
+Now you’re well on your way to smoothly forming the imparfait.
 You may need to think about it at first, but as you practice, it’ll become more natural.

 Conjugating Être in the Imparfait

-Fortunately, we use the same endings as above.
+Then, you can use the same endings as above.

 The full conjugation would look like:

 |Vous étiez||You were|

 |Ils/Elles étaient||They were|